 An extra bonus for the Stroke ISIG during the Vancouver conference was the Deborah L. Wilkerson Early Career Award Winner presentation by Elizabeth Skidmore (“Closing the Gap: Early Intervention for Cognitive Disability after Stroke”).

-To learn more about membership and activities of the Stroke-ISIG, contact the chair, Phil Morse, PhD, FACRM.
+To learn more about membership and activities of the Stroke ISIG, contact the chair, Stephen Page, PhD, OTR/L FAHA, FACRM.

-- The Member Guide to Product Development describes ACRM products, e.g., fact sheets, journal articles, manuals, and the procedure used by ACRM groups and committees to develop them.
-Includes a Product Development Worksheet and how to request a Product Review.
+- The Member Guide to Product Development describes ACRM products, i.e., fact sheets, journal articles, manuals, and the procedure used by ACRM groups and committees to develop them.
+The guide includes a Product Development Worksheet and how to request a Product Review.

 HOW DO I JOIN OTHER ACRM GROUPS?

 ACRM membership includes affiliation with any ACRM community forum.
-Members may participate in any group, including Brain Injury, Spinal Cord Injury, and Stroke Interdisciplinary Special Interest Groups; Early Career, Healthcare Policy, International, and Outcomes Measurement Networking Groups; as well as groups now forming for Geriatric Rehabilitation, Pain, Neurodegenerative Diseases, and Pediatric Rehabilitation.
+Members may participate in any group, including Brain Injury, Spinal Cord Injury, and Stroke Interdisciplinary Special Interest Groups; Early Career, Health Policy, International, Outcomes Measurement, Neurodegenerative Diseases, and Pediatric Rehabilitation Networking Groups; as well as groups now forming for Geriatric Rehabilitation and Pain.
 Nonmembers are welcome and encouraged to participate in any networking or forming group.
 Please contact Terri Compos, ACRM Community Relations Manager, for details.